Nadeau-Innovations/site/content/post/compress-mp4-video-files-with-ffmpeg/index.md

 Need to reduce the file size of MP4 video files?
 A [few simple FFMPEG commands](https://unix.stackexchange.com/a/38380) make it easy.

-This is especially useful as part of an ETL pipeline for preprocessing AI/ML data or to reduce the file size of videos for a website.
+Quick and straightforward video compression is advantageous as part of an ETL pipeline for preprocessing AI/ML data or reducing video file sizes for a website.

 ## Compression Commands